 Temperature: During the Spring season the air temperatures range from 8 degrees Celsius to 28 degrees Celsius.

-By May, the air is becoming muggier and darker, and the weather is becoming a little erratic.
-Go high if you're visiting and expect rain, especially in the renowned rainier regions like Annapurna and the country's far east.
+By May, the air takes on a touch of humidity, and the weather becomes slightly unpredictable.
+If you're visiting during this period, expect rain, especially in renowned rainier regions like Annapurna and the country's far eastern corners.

 Winter in Nepal